Stephen Anderson (American football): 2016

 The Houston Texans finished atop the AFC South with a 9–7 record in 2016.
-On January 7, 2017, Anderson made his playoff debut in the Texans 24-17 AFC Wild Card Round victory over the Oakland Raiders.
-They were eliminated in the Divisional Round after losing a 34–16 game to the eventual Super Bowl LI champion New England Patriots.
+On January 7, 2017, Anderson made his playoff debut in the Texans 24–17 AFC Wild Card Round victory over the Oakland Raiders.
+They were eliminated in the Divisional Round after losing a 34–16 game to the eventual Super Bowl LI champion Patriots.

 2017

 He competed for a roster spot throughout training camp against Rashaun Allen, Evan Baylis, and Zach Conque.
 He was named the Texans' third tight end on their depth chart behind Fiedorowicz and Griffin.

-He earned his first career start in the Houston Texans' season-opener against the Jacksonville Jaguars and caught two passes for 14 yards before leaving the game after suffering a concussion.
+He earned his first career start in the Texans' season-opener against the Jaguars and caught two passes for 14 yards before leaving the game after suffering a concussion.
 C. J. Fiedorowicz and Ryan Griffin also suffered concussions during the Texans' 29–7 loss.
 He remained in concussion protocol and was inactive for the Texans' Thursday Night Football game against the Cincinnati Bengals four days later.
 On October 8, 2017, Anderson caught two passes for a season-high 63 yards in Houston's 42–34 loss to the Kansas City Chiefs.
 Anderson became the second tight end on the Texans' depth chart after C. J. Fiedorowicz missed eight games after suffering his second concussion.
 On December 3, 2017, Anderson caught a season-high five passes for 79 yards and a touchdown in the Texans' 24–13 loss at the Tennessee Titans.
 His first touchdown of the season came on a four-yard pass by Tom Savage in the second quarter.
 Overall, he finished his second professional season with 25 receptions for 342 yards and a touchdown.

 On September 1, 2018, Anderson was waived by the Texans.

 New England Patriots

-On September 6, 2018, Anderson was signed to the New England Patriots' practice squad.
+On September 6, 2018, Anderson was signed to the Patriots' practice squad.
 He was promoted to the active roster on January 8, 2019.
 Anderson won Super Bowl LIII after the Patriots defeated the Los Angeles Rams 13–3.
 He was waived during final roster cuts on August 31, 2019.
 He was signed to the practice squad a day later.
 On September 9, 2019, he was released from the practice squad.

-Los Angeles Chargers
+Los Angeles Chargers (first stint)

 On September 11, 2019, Anderson was signed to the Los Angeles Chargers practice squad.
 He was promoted to the active roster on October 1, 2019.
 He played in his lone game of the 2019 season in Week 5.
 He was waived on October 12 and re-signed to the practice squad.
 He signed a futures contract with the Chargers on December 30, 2019.

 In the 2020 season, Anderson appeared in 16 games.
 He recorded eight receptions for 106 receiving yards and mainly played on special teams.

 Anderson re-signed with the Chargers to a one-year contract on March 22, 2021.
 On the 2021 season, he had 16 receptions for 165 receiving yards and one receiving touchdown.